GracefulForm/w3css-template-creator/pages/start-here/quick-introduction/index.md

 Just copy the features that you want to quickly create a new professional website template.
 * Uses the lightweight and easy to edit [w3.css](https://www.w3schools.com/w3css/default.asp) framework.
 * Code comments help you quickly find where to edit colors, text, or images.
+* Extra color classes added to make it easier to see where to edit colors.
 * No registration or link back required.

 ## Roadmap